-Wrestling Refereeing for Begineers by Jim Woolnough an on-line video or participate at an in person clinic and pass an exam by scoring 84% or higher.
-The exam and on-line clinic must usually and closes on October 19, 2015.
+Wrestling Refereeing for Begineers by Jim Woolnough certified must attend an in-person clinic each year and pass an exam (on-line) by scoring 85% or higher.
+The exam and clinic and closes on October 19, 2015.
 This will put you on the NCAA certified officials list.
 Coaches must hire